kyma-incubator/varkes/examples/combined-openapi-mock/README.md

 npm start
 ```

+Navigate to `http://localhost:10000` to see the UI of the `app-connector-client`.
 Navigate to `http://localhost:10000/console` to see the console of the `app-connector-client`.
+Navigate to `http://localhost:10000/api1/console` to see the console of the `courses` api.
-Navigate to `http://localhost:10000/entity/console` to see the console of the `schools` api.
+Navigate to `http://localhost:10000/api2/console` to see the console of the `schools` api.